SonarSource/sonarqube/server/sonar-docs/src/pages/project-administration/narrowing-the-focus.md

 ![Set sonar.sources to the project sub-directory that contains your source files](/images/sources.jpg)

 Once you've got all the files _in_ your analysis that you want, it's time to look at whether you have any files you'd rather leave _out_ of your analysis, such as JavaScript libraries, and generated files.
 Those can be handled with Exclusions.
-Specifying an exclusion means that everything under your `sonar.sources` directory will be included in analysis _except_ the files with paths that match your exclusion regular expression.
+Specifying an exclusion means that everything under your `sonar.sources` directory will be included in analysis _except_ the files with paths that match your exclusion pattern.

 ![Use exclusions to keep libraries and generated files out of analysis](/images/exclusions.jpg)

 To use exclusions to analyze everything but the specified files, go to **Project Settings > General Settings > Analysis Scope > Files**.

-* **Source File Exclusions** (`sonar.exclusions`) - to exclude source code files
+* **Source File Exclusions** - to exclude source code files
-* **Test File Exclusions** (`sonar.test.exclusions`) - to exclude test files
+* **Test File Exclusions** - to exclude test files

 The vast majority of needs are met simply by setting `sonar.sources` carefully.
 Most other needs are met with the addition of a few simple exclusions.
 In a few corner cases, it is necessary to be explicit about what's _included_ in analysis and leave out everything else, but that is not the normal case, and setting inclusions should not be the first thing you try when configuring a new project.